privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 2. Adtechs load key/value data into the servers, and retain the ability to push changes to this data at any time.
 3. While running a FLEDGE auction, the client device sends the lookup request to the key/value server that was specified by the buyer or seller.
 The data in-transit is encrypted to make sure only the server job is able to see the cleartext.
 4. To decrypt the requests, the adtech-operated key/value server uses the private keys, which it has previously obtained from the KMS by attesting that it is running an approved version of the code in the TEE.
 The KMS will not release the private keys to anything or anyone else.
 Other mechanisms to secure data in-transit may also be explored in the future.
 5. The server looks up the matching data for the keys and returns it also in encrypted form.
-[See the API explainer for details.](https://www.google.com/url?q=https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md&sa=D&source=docs&ust=1645211574244509&usg=AOvVaw3b_-LVRlUFTygnkUfCapYB)
+[Read the API explainer for details](https://github.com/WICG/turtledove/blob/main/FLEDGE_Key_Value_Server_API.md).

 ## Privacy and security considerations